Cyprus

 (c) What does the NIS2 mean for other national cybersecurity legislation?

-Some of the most important amendments are the following:
+Some of the most important amendments include the following:

 (d) Who will be the supervisory authority and how are they preparing the market?